Explore even further into the house at Clandon Park in 2017

 Sharing our progress since the fire has been really important to us.
 We worked hard to open the Saloon in 2016 via a walkway which gave visitors a unique view of the incredible structure, the fire damage and the areas which had survived.
 This year we’ve been able to go further and have extended the walkway into the house, including the room most associated with Clandon, the spectacular Marble Hall.

-From 6 April until 29 October you can follow this extended walkway yourself.
-Entry is by pre-booked timed ticket only, available for £5 for adults, £2.50 for children (under 5s free) and £12.50 for families (2 adults, 2 children).
+From now until 29 October you can follow this extended walkway yourself.
+Space on the walkway is limited so entry is by timed ticket, available for £6 for adults, £3 for children (under 5s free) and £15 for families (2 adults, 2 children).
 Entry is, of course, free of charge for National Trust members.
 To access the house please book a timed ticket on arrival at Visitor Reception, tickets will be allocated on a first-come-first-served basis.

-Standing inside the Marble Hall brings to the fore both the loss and survival.
+Standing inside the Marble Hall emphasises both the loss and survival.
 Look left and you can see from the roof through to the basement where very little has survived apart from scars where the oak stairs once carried visitors to the first floor.
 Look to the right though, and the picture is a very different one.
-Here the fire-fighters held back the flames and so statues of Venus and the Discus thrower still look down on us, and the dented, but preserved marble floor.
-In the State Bedroom wallpaper and paneling still hangs on the walls, and fine 18th century Italian plasterwork encircles the room.
+Here the fire-fighters held back the flames and so statues of Venus and the Discus thrower still look down on us and the dented, but preserved, marble floor.
+In the State Bedroom, wallpaper and paneling still hangs on the walls and fine 18th century Italian plasterwork encircles the room.